RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 **contentoverride** - (array[array]) the contents of the window to override - formatted as a nested array like [element1, element2, element3]

 ### ACT.CONTROL
-Take manual control over players (experimental, results may vary)
+*Instant* Take manual control over players (experimental, results may vary).

 #### Arguments
 `[player_id, life_time, state_override],`